 The cosy pubs with roaring fires that welcome you in with locally grown food at the end of your Sunday afternoon stomp across the hills; the farmers' markets with their friendly banter and traders eager for their passion to rub off on you; and the fresh seafood caught from and served against the backdrop of the coast you've just meandered along.

-Trainees need coffee - fact.
+NHS staff need coffee - fact.
 Thankfully we have plenty of interesting independent coffee shops to keep your caffeine game strong.
 Start your coffee shop crawl in Blacksmith’s Coffee Shop in scenic Belsay.
 Back from the country, Ouseburn Coffee company or Tynemouth Coffee are on trend places to enjoy an hour pondering life.
 Next up, Esquires Coffee House in Durham for people watching and Leonard’s Coffee House, also in Durham, which has a menu that will have you coming back for more.
 Moving down to Tees Valley, Coopers Tea Rooms and Coffee House in Darlington is well known for the friendliness of their staff and the sheer irresistibility of their coffee.
 Across to the west, The Bluebird Café in Cumbria is also an absolute gem - who needs Starbucks!

 For a special occassion